annot8/annot8-archived/README.md

 ## Licence

-Annot8 is licenced under [Apache Software Licence 2](https://www.apache.org/licenses/LICENSE-2.0).
+Code in this repository is licenced under the [Apache Software Licence 2](https://www.apache.org/licenses/LICENSE-2.0).

-Some parts of the code may be Crown Copyright - please refer to the Git commit logs to see attribution.
+See the NOTICE file for any additional restrictions.